mmakarova/StyleMigrating/readme.md

 #### Center a toolbar item content

-In both v22.1 and v22.2, use the same razor code
+In both v22.1 and v22.2, use the same razor code:

   ```cs
 <DxToolbar ItemRenderStyleMode="ToolbarRenderStyleMode.Contained">